 Linear Perspective is a challenging subject for students learning to draw.
 It often involves measurement and calculation and can seem a little too much like math.
 But having at least a basic understanding of how perspective works is important for conveying 3-dimensional space in drawings.

 Tracing images can be an effective way to explore how vanishing points work in perspective.
 A “vanishing point” is the hypothetical spot where parallel edges receding away from the viewer appear to converge.
 Any two or more parallel elements in a picture that recede back and away from the viewer will share a common vanishing point.
 Students are often skeptical of this principle when drawing from life.
 Our brains simply aren’t wired to notice things like this.
-But tracing on top of a photograph to see where receding parallels intersect can provide convincing evidence that vanishing points are real and should be taken seriously when drawing. [bctt tweet=”Can tracing teach you the fundamentals of drawing or will it prevent you from reaching your full potential?” username=”vitruvianstudio”]
+But tracing on top of a photograph to see where receding parallels intersect can provide convincing evidence that vanishing points are real and should be taken seriously when drawing.

 The Pitfalls of Tracing